ankit-sahu/collector/README.md

-# collector
+# Collector
 Collector - Collects resource information from Kubernetes cluster and passes it on to another service.

 # Setup:
 - To run from source code, needs golang installed in the system.
 - git clone <this repo>
-- switch to collector director
+- switch to collector directory
 - execute : go run main.go

 # How it works?